hilltracer/rchain/regex/README.md

 # Regex

-FSM and Regex libraries for the RChain blockchain.
+FSM and Regex libraries for the Rhonix blockchain.

 ### Prerequisites